Last updated: 30 March 2017

 During 2016, the Ministry of Business, Innovation and Employment (MBIE) consulted the construction industry on what, if any, regulations should be made under the retention money provisions of the CCAA.
 The CCAA contains the power to make regulations setting a minimum amount of retention money that the provisions will apply to, and setting methods of accounting for retention money (additional to those set out in the CCAA).

 No regulations are currently proposed.
 The retention money provisions will apply regardless of the amount of money involved to ensure payment for small subcontractors is protected.
-The methods of accounting for retention money will be those set out in the CCAA.
+The methods of accounting for retention money and records of financial instruments are those set out in the CCAA.
 MBIE expects industry participants to develop reporting methods that best suit the accounting systems they have in place.

-Read about the changes relating to retention money withheld under commercial construction contracts [PDF 408 KB].
+Read about retention money withheld under commercial construction contracts [PDF 330 KB].

 Changes relating to payment and dispute resolution